Auto Loan Contract

 Some loan contracts let borrowers fast-track their way to freedom by paying off the loan early.
 They can do this by making a big one-time payment or by bumping up regular payments.

-The best payment plan depends on the borrower's budget, payment style (think sips of coffee vs. gallons of gas! ), and plans.
+The best payment plan depends on the borrower's budget, payment style, and plans.
 Find a lender who explains all the options clearly, and pick the one that gets things cruising without blowing the budget.

 That auto loan contract?
 It's not just something you skim and sign.
-It's the roadmap to a new car!
+It's the financial path to a new car!
 By understanding what's in there, the borrower can make sure they’re borrowing what they can afford, and the lender gets their money back.
-Tools like Butterscotch make this whole process easier, so the borrower can spend less time on paperwork and more time cruising in their new ride.
+With Butterscotch, spend less time on paperwork and more time cruising in your new ride!

 Answers to our most asked questions about auto loan contract templates